alexjamesmalcolm/columbus-2018-spring/deploying-to-heroku-with-travis.md

 ```
 heroku login
 ```
 You should then be prompted for your email and password for Heroku.
-Once you've entered it restart Git Bash again.
+Once you've entered that restart Git Bash again.

 ## Flick the Travis switch
 In [Travis] flick the switch of the GitHub project you want to deploy